NVComputing/nvcomputingsite/resources/acsl/datastructures.md

 ### Inserting Nodes (Binary Search)

-Inserting a node requires knowing its position relative to existing nodes Starting at the root node, compare the node you are inserting to another node to determine whether the node will go to the right or left of the node you are comparing it to.
-If there is no exisiting node, insert the node there, or repeat this process with the node that is there until.
+Inserting a node requires knowing its position relative to existing nodes.
+Compare the node you are inserting to the root node to determine whether the node will go to the right or left of it.
+If there is no existing node at that point, insert the node there.
+If not, compare the node you are inserting with the child node, just like you did with the root node.
+Repeat this process until there is an open space to insert the node.
 Here's an example with the word *AMERICAN*:

 | Step | Description |
 | --- | --- |